ColinEspinas/loremgen/README.md

 Get your every day lorem ipsum text faster ⌚️

 ## About
 Loremgen is a very simple chrome/firefox extension that you can use to speed up your prototyping.
 It is very simple to use and is customizable.
+It also use JQuery.

 ## Get LoremGen
 Get it on the Chrome WebStore: http://shorturl.at/yEMS4